 At the beginning of retirement, most people's monthly income likely will exceed their expenses; but after a decade or so, expenses begin to exceed the monthly income.
-Realizing this now will allow you to save and invest any extra income in the early years of retirement so that it will grow and can be used to cover increased expenses later in retirement.
-Especially if you have a shortfall, this worksheet will allow you to see how much you may need to add to your savings.
-When doing this comparison of your projected income and expenses, keep in mind that the value of a dollar tomorrow is less than a dollar today.
-The goal is to stay ahead of inflation.
-For example, a dollar today is worth more than a dollar in 30 years if the rate of return, say 5 percent, is greater than the inflation rate, say 3 percent.
-The worksheet
+Realizing this now will allow you to save and invest any extra income in the early years of retirement so that it will grow and can be used to cover increased expenses later in

-"Few people will have exactly the amount of money they will need in retirement." addresses the impact of inflation by converting your anticipated cash flows into a constant dollar value at the time of your retirement.
+"Few people will have exactly the amount of money they will need in retirement."